 In search of non-medicinal remedies for chronic pain, researchers are busy testing all sorts of alternative treatments, including yoga, acupuncture, massage and more.
 Recently, a group of Norwegian researchers sought to evaluate the efficacy of technological intervention as a way to treat unrelenting pain.
 Unfortunately, their study didn’t offer much hope.

 Researchers out of the Department of Behavioral Sciences in Medicine at the University of Oslo in Norway recently conducted a study which used so-called smartphone-based intervention in an attempt to reduce chronic pain.
 Appearing in the Journal of Medical Internet Research, the study involved 140 Norwegian women who suffered from chronic widespread pain.
 While all of the subjects received cognitive pain therapy; half also received extra support via smartphones provided by the researchers.
-This extra support included face-to-face therapy sessions via smartphone app, extra written communication and journaling activities that offered subjects an opportunity to reflect on pain-related feelings, thoughts and activities.
+This extra support included face-to-face therapy sessions via a smartphone app, extra written communication and journaling activities that offered subjects an opportunity to reflect on pain-related feelings, thoughts and activities.

 After 11 weeks, however, both groups reported similar results, despite one having the extra technological-based therapy.